JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/testing_exceptions/transcript.rst

 Sometimes we expect to have an exception and want to test it. pytest supports this.

+We begin by cleaning up from debugging and re-running our tests, to ensure we are in a good state.

-Start with a new test for the case we just saw: no primary guardian yet assigned to player_one. pytest has a ``raises`` context manager.
+Let's start with a new test for the flaw we hinted at earlier: accessing primary guardian when no guardians have been assigned. pytest has a ``raises`` context manager.
 Tell it to expect an IndexError and assign the exception to a variable named ``exc``.
 We can then write an assertion, testing if that exception value matches what we expect.

     * def test_no_primary_guardian(player_one):